 Don’t Be Late, Okay?

 Your appointment notice will identify the address of your local USCIS Field office where your interview will be held.
 If you haven't been to that USCIS Field Office before, take a drive the weekend prior to your interview and see where the building is located so you know exactly where you’ll be going on the day of the appointment.
+Making this test-run prior to the interview date can also help relieve some anxiety on the day of the interview.

 Other lawyers may do things differently so you should follow the directions your attorney gives you for the day of the appointment, but this is how I do it.
 I always ask clients to reach the USCIS Field Office an hour before the interview start time.
-That provides enough time to find parking, get through security, run to the restroom if they need to, and also leaves some time for unexpected traffic delays.
+That provides enough time to find parking, get through security, run to the restroom if they need to, and also leaves some time for unexpected traffic delay.
 Don’t try to check-in.
 They won’t let you check-in that early anyway.
 I ask clients to clear security and take a seat in the waiting area.
 In the event that someone asks you what you’re doing, tell them you’re waiting for your lawyer.
 Don't let anyone force you into checking-in until your attorney arrives.

 And Now We Wait!

 Much of your time at the USCIS Field Office, especially in more populated cities, will be spent waiting for you to be called for the interview.
 You may find yourself waiting between 30 minutes to well over an hour.
 If your lawyer has done their homework, there shouldn’t be a whole lot to talk about while you wait other than mostly small talk.
-I always have a pre-interview meeting with my clients about one week before the interview day (either in my office or via Skype).
-At that meeting, I can address any questions or concerns my clients have so they aren’t panicked the day of the interview and know exactly what to expect.
+I always have a pre-interview meeting with my clients about one week before the interview day (either in my office or over the phone).
+At that meeting, I can address any questions or concerns my clients have so they aren’t panicked the day of the interview, and they know exactly what to expect.
 If your lawyer doesn’t follow a similar procedure, ask them to.
 My clients find it helpful, and so do I. The waiting area at a USCIS Field Office isn't a private setting, so you want to limit your discussion of sensitive matters in such an environment.

-Getting Called Up
+Getting Called Up.

 You’ll be called up for the interview either by a number on a ticket or by your name.
 The name they will call is the I-130 beneficiary’s name/I-485 applicant’s name., i.e., the person applying for lawful permanent residence (a green card).
 The immigration officer who calls you up is almost always the officer who will conduct your interview.
 The officer will escort your lawyer and yourselves (the married couple) to their office.
 If one of you is unable to communicate in English, you will need to take a translator with you.
 USCIS will not provide a translator for you.
 Neither the petitioner nor your lawyer can be the translator.
 Even if the immigration officer speaks your mother tongue, they will not conduct your interview in a language other than English.